l-snq/tau/thoughts.md

 instead, i think i could use gio which is a library used in turn with gtk to query desktop files

+So i want to be able to provide a list of the appInfo stuff.
+Go into run.rs, and figure out how to render a label as an individual UI element.
+Then do a forloop to render each of those items for the label.

+Also, at some point, i really need to transfer from gtk3 to gtk4.

 ## Regarding customization, I really don't know how I should approach the problem.